HeirOfNorton/portfolio/evidence/libr204/strategic-plan_part-1.md

 space and continue the precedent of the library as an important community space on campus.
-Collaboration and co-teaching will be significantly easier when the library is moved into a new space, but this is still three years schools away (Go Portola!, 2011).
+Collaboration and co-teaching will be significantly easier when the library is moved into a new space, but this is still three years schools away (Go P------!, 2011).

 ###Threats